hadashiA/VYaml/README.md

 # VYaml

-Extra fast, GC free YAML parser for C# (.NET and Unity).
+VYaml is a pure C# YAML 1.2 implementation, which is extra fast, low memory footprint with focued on .NET and Unity.

+- The parser is heavily influenced by yaml-rust, and libyaml, yaml-cpp.
+- Serialization interface/implementation heavily influenced by Utf8Json, MessagePack-CSharp, MemoryPack.

-The reason VYaml is fast is it handles utf8 byte sequences directly with new faces in C# ( `System.Buffers.*`, etc).
+The reason VYaml is fast is it handles utf8 byte sequences directly with new face api set in C# ( `System.Buffers.*`, etc).
 In parsing, scalar values are pooled and no allocation occurs until `Scalar.ToString()`.
 This works with very low memory footprint and low performance overhead, in environments such as Unity.

 ![screenshot_benchmark_dotnet.png](./screenshots/screenshot_benchmark_dotnet.png)
 ![screenshot_benchmark_unity.png](./screenshots/screenshot_benchmark_dotnet.png)

 Compared with [YamlDotNet](https://github.com/aaubry/YamlDotNet) (most popular yaml library in C#), basically 6x faster and about 1/50 heap allocations in some case.

 ## Currentry supported fetures